-- Submissions are limited to regularly scheduled news broadcasts or branded blocks of news programming that cover current and ongoing news stories.
+- This category recognizes overall excellence in a live news program over the course of the calendar year 2022. - Submissions are limited to regularly scheduled news broadcasts or branded blocks of news programming that cover current and ongoing news stories.
 News specials and other non-regularly scheduled news broadcasts, and stand-alone digital reports that are not a part of a regularly scheduled digital news broadcast, are not eligible in this category. - This category is limited to programs that are aired live: programs, typically with an anchor or host, that are broadcast in real time.
 See below for eligibility criteria for "live-to-tape" broadcasts. - Entries may include pre-recorded segments that air as part of the broadcast, but in order to be eligible for this category, the program itself must be a regularly scheduled program that is broadcast live, in real time.
 Shows that are pre-recorded must submit to category 2/Outstanding Recorded News Program. - Submission videos are intended to showcase the overall excellence of the broadcast over the course of the eligibility year and may include examples of coverage of a variety of different stories.
-Submissions must include between 3 and 7 excerpts of continuous coverage from at least two distinct airdates from throughout the calendar year 2021.
+Submissions must include between 3 and 7 excerpts of continuous coverage from at least two distinct airdates from throughout the calendar year 2022.
 Submission videos should have a running time of no less than 30 minutes and no more than 60 minutes.
 Any material submitted as part of a submission in this category stands in for the overall excellence of the news program over the course of the calendar year.
 Consequently, the titles of the individual segments or reports submitted are not listed on the nominations or honorees press release.